 EU-Mercosur Free Trade Agreement - An Explainer

 The European Union has negotiated a free trade agreement with Mercosur member countries Argentina, Brazil, Paraguay and Uruguay.
-But the problem is, like TTIP and CETA, the agreement does not respect the environment or human rights.
+But the problem is, like TTIP and CETA, the agreement prioritises profits for transnational companies and investors, while lowering social and environmental standards for workers, farmers and citizens.
 There is still time to stop it though…

 What is at stake?